 But if you pick a size that’s slightly too large, you’ll look more like you’re wearing a housecoat than a classic piece of menswear.

 Speaking of which…

-Another easy way to look like you’re wearing a housecoat is if you opt for a sweater that’s too long.
+Another easy way to look like you’re wearing a robe is if you opt for a sweater that’s too long.

-Some shawl collars cardigans are actually designed this way and some – for reasons that boggle the mind – actually come with a cotton belt!
-These are not the sweaters you’re going for.
+Some shawl collar cardigans are actually designed this way and some – for reasons that boggle the mind – actually come with a cotton belt!

 Instead, look for one that hits either right at or just below your belt line, which is pretty much how you want all of your sweaters to fit.